altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - queryFilter <str>: contains the filter (if any) used to filter out tags in the query/search view
 - queryInProgress <bool>: if set to `true`, indicates that a query is currently taking place.
 - queryResult: {total: <int>, tags: {<tag>: <int>, ...}, pivs: [{...}, ...], timeHeader: {<year:month>: true|false, ...}}: result of query, brought from server
+- querySort: random|newest|oldest <str>: sorting of pivs in query.
+If undefined, it defaults to random.
 - queryTags: [<string>, ...]: list of tags of the current query
 - rpivMap:<pivId> <str>: maps the id of an uploaded piv to the id of its local counterpart - the converse of `pivMap`
 - showSelectAllButton(Local|Uploaded): if `undefined`, the button will not show; if `true`, it will show the "select all" button; if set to `false`, it will show the "unselect all" button.